Dental Implants in Peoria, IL

 Implants to Replace Multiple Teeth

 When you have more than one tooth missing, implants provide an ideal replacement.
-Rather than one implant replacing each missing tooth, implant teeth can act as supports for fixed bridgework.
+Rather than one implant replacing each missing tooth, implant teeth can act as supports for fixed bridgework to replace missing teeth.
 For example, if you are missing three teeth in a row, we can place two implants, one on either side of the gap, and a crown in between that has no implant underneath.
 You won't need to use any of your remaining natural teeth as bridge supports, which could weaken them and make them more susceptible to decay.

 Implant Supported Dentures illustration